openrails/openrails/Source/Documentation/Manual/physics.rst

 Brake system charging time depends on the train length as it should, but at the moment there is no modeling of main reservoirs and compressors.

+For EP brakes, two variants are available:

+- If ``Wagon(ORTSEPBrakeControlsBrakePipe`` is set to 0 (default situation),
+an electrical wire (application wire) provides simultaneous fast brake application along the train.
+Release time will be fast if standard air brake haven't been applied, otherwise air brakes will determine release time.
+Typically this system is present with Train Brake Controllers having an EP-only application section, followed by an air application portion which serves as a fallback system.
+- If ``Wagon(ORTSEPBrakeControlsBrakePipe`` is set to 1, brake pipe is charged and discharged simultaneously at each car in the train, providing fast and uniform brake application and release.
+The locomotive instructs the cars to "charge" or "discharge" the brake pipe to reach a reference pressure.
+Standard triple valves or distributors will follow brake pipe variations actuating the cylinders.
+This system is sometimes called "UIC EP brake".
+It is typically the system used in high speed trains.

 .. _physics-brake-controller:

 Train Brake Controller Positions